-A Scam Email with the Subject "Account portfolio Manager" was received in one of Scamdex's honeypot email accounts on Fri, 22 Oct 2010 15:27:52 -0700 and has been classified as a Advance Fee Fraud/419 Scam.
-The sender was "Francis"<firstname.lastname@example.org>, although it may have been spoofed.
+You are viewing an Email identified as a Scam, It has the Subject "Account portfolio Manager" and it was received in one of Scamdex's honeypot email accounts on Fri, 22 Oct 2010 15:27:52 -0700 and has been classified as a Advance Fee Fraud/419 Scam.
+The sender was "Francis"<firstname.lastname@example.org>, although that address was probably spoofed.
+It is recommended that you do not attempt to contact any persons or organizations referenced in this email, as you will expose yourself to scammers and, at the very least, you will be added to their email address lists for spam purposes.

 Dear Friend, My name is Mr Lee Francis and I work as an Account portfolio Manager in the Asset Management Department of a financial institution based in South-East Asia.
 I have managed a certain account for a Resident Foreigner here in South-East Asia who unfortunately died leaving in our care a fairly huge amount of money in a Domiciliary United States Dollars Account.
 We had unsuccessfully tried to make contact with any relatives of this client over the last couple of months but exhaustive inquiries is limited by our professional ethics which obligates us to act with extreme caution and confidentiality when dealing with clients Accounts of this type.
 This has made it impossible to get round the problem of identifying a next-of kin in this situation.
 I URGENTLY require your assistance in securing the money left behind by my client as any time from now it may be declared unserviceable and consequently confiscated by the Monetary Authorities.
 Indeed a MANDATORY NOTICE has been issued demanding us to provide (before the expiration of this last quarter 2010) a next-of-Kin to my client's Account or have same reserved to the protection of the ASEAN Monetary Authorities.
 I contacted you because as a foreigner, it will be easy to establish you a business partner and next of kin of my late client.
 At this, it is easy to put up claim over this money, which I am the manager in control and know how to direct the claim to go fast and in favor and approval to your name.
 I shall provide to you all related information incase the bank make any inquiry or have any interview with you physically or over the phone or email.
 I shall declare however you want the bank to communicate with you at your convenience means.
 Having satisfied all legal requirements of Beneficiary/next-of-Kin Notification over the past two years, I am convinced that no one will turn up to lay claim to this funds, hence I write to seek your consent to put you forward and present you as the next-of Kin of my deceased client since you bear same last name so that proceeds from his fixed deposit account (Valued conservatively at Twenty one Million, Three Hundred and Twenty Thousand United States Dollars) can be paid into an account to be provided by your good-self preferably outside England through our financial institutions.
 I have all relevant information to validate our claim presenting you as next-of-Kin and all we will do shall be within the confines of all regulating Statutes.
 All I ask is your co-operation and trust and all I can say at this time is that the compensation will be worth every effort and commitment that you will bring into this transaction.
 Do get back to me through my personal e-mail address email@example.com.
 On receipt of your response, I shall furnish you with greater details of this transaction.
 I will not reveal to you now the bank until we have resumed communication.
 This is for my safety and security reasons.
 Be assured that I can not do anything to implicate you or myself in this transaction.
 I know the processes and protocols required for smooth execution of this kind of transaction.
 This is my opportunity for a good reward for many years of working in the banking industry.
 Your sincerely.
 Lee Frank.